• ABOUT

 Answer: The skin is an excretory organ: if the liver and kidneys are overloaded, toxins accumulate in the extracellular matrix and are expelled through the skin, causing eczema and dermatitis.
 Remedies such as Galium-Heel promote deep drainage of tissues, cleansing the body from the inside.

 Answer: Probiotics fight skin and intestinal dysbiosis, i.e. the imbalance of the microbiota.
-Technologies such as NGS sequencing have shown that restoring beneficial bacteria such as Lactobacillus rhamnosus helps shift the immune response towards the Th1 profile, reducing sensitivity to allergens.
+Technologies such as NGS sequencing have shown that restoring beneficial bacteria such as the Lactobacillus rhamnosus it helps shift the immune response towards the Th1 profile, reducing sensitivity to allergens.

 Answer: Yes, it is possible to manage dermatitis by reducing or eliminating cortisone by modulating the Th1/Th2 immune response.
 The use of natural anti-inflammatories such as PEA (Palmitoylethanolamide), combined with deep homotoxicological drainage, allows itching to be controlled by acting on the causes and not just on the symptoms.